mrbenzedrine/hangman/README.md

 In the project directory, use `cabal build` to build the project and then `cabal run` to run it.

+## Tests
+Only hand-coded testing has been implemented so far, with the HUnit package.

+To run a test in `tests.hs` load it into ghci with either `ghci tests.hs` if ghci is not open, or `:l tests.hs` if ghci is already open, and use `runTestTT test_name`.

 [Cabal download]: https://www.haskell.org/cabal/download.html
 [Haskell Platform]: https://www.haskell.org/platform/